louarn-rous/br/breton.md

 | 2p  | c'hwi  | hu, c'hwi  | ho, hoc'h     | ac'hanoc'h           |
 | 3p  | int    | i, int     | o             | anezho               |

-the 2p is used as 2s to show politeness (like french) a large part of central Brittany has lost the 2s 'te' altogether and uses c'hwi for all 2nd person reference. the partitive paraphrase has replaced the traditional post-clitic obj pronouns in every dialect except Gwenedeg (Vannetais) except when obj is fronted for emphasis. the inflected forms of the prep. 'a' (of) placed after the verb are sub'd for the trad.al obj pronoun, e.g 'E kêr e welas Yannig anezho' (Yanning saw them in town) more literally 'in the town Yanning saw of them' and occasionally function as subj.s (with intrans, usu neg, verbs)
+Like in French, the 2nd person plural is used as a 2nd person singular to show politeness.
+Alarge part of central Brittany has lost the 2s 'te' altogether and uses c'hwi for all 2nd person reference.
+The partitive paraphrase has replaced the traditional post-clitic obj pronouns in every dialect except Gwenedeg (Vannetais) except when obj is fronted for emphasis.
+The inflected forms of the preposition 'a' (of) placed after the verb are sub'd for the traditional obj pronoun, e.g 'E kêr e welas Yannig anezho' (Yanning saw them in town) more literally 'in the town Yanning saw of them' and occasionally function as subjectss (with intransitive, usually negative, verbs)

 ### Demonstrative

-demonstrative pronouns display 3 degrees of proximity, as well as gender and number.
+Demonstrative pronouns display 3 degrees of proximity, as well as gender and number.

 |               | masc sg | fem sg   | common pl  |
 | :-            | :-      | :-       | :-         |